Species of the Marvel Cinematic Universe: Outriders

-The Outriders are mindless, feral aliens utilized by Thanos in his army, first appearing in Avengers: Infinity War, in which they invade Wakanda.
-Alternate versions of the Outriders appear in Avengers: Endgame during the final battle, but are disintegrated at the end.
+The Outriders (based on the Marvel Comics race of the same name) are mindless, feral aliens utilized by Thanos in his army, first appearing in Avengers: Infinity War, in which they invade Wakanda.
+Alternate versions of the Outriders appear in Avengers: Endgame at the ruins of the Avengers Compound in upstate New York, but are disintegrated at the end.

-The non-canon novel Thanos: Titan Consumed gives their origin as the result of Thanos combining samples of DNA from the Chitauri, himself, and of various species that he has killed.
+The non-canon novel Thanos: Titan Consumed states that the Outriders were created by Thanos, who combined samples of DNA from the Chitauri, himself, and of various species that he has killed.

 Sakaarans

 Sakaarans, also known as Sakaarians, are a sentient insectoid race native to the planet Sakaar.